Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-Once the above processes have been completed and approved, you (the beneficiary) can now apply for an H-1B visa with the U.S. Department of States (DOS) at a U.S. consulate or embassy in your country of residence.
+Once the above processes have been completed and approved, you (the beneficiary) can now apply for an H-1B visa with the U.S. Department of State (DOS) at a U.S. consulate or embassy in your country of residence.
 The processing for all these different stages usually takes several months to complete.

 If the request isn’t granted after the 15 days, a refund of the filing fee will be made.
 In a situation where the application requires the submission of additional evidence or a response to a notice of intent is denied, the USCIS will notify the petitioner.
 In this case, a new 15 calendar day period will begin once the USCIS receives a complete response to the request for evidence.

 The H-1B premium processing service is filed by an employer on behalf of an alien visa beneficiary.
-The exception you are filing applying for an H-1B visa as an entrepreneur, in which you will set up your own company with a board of directors or CEO and then have the company sponsor your H-1B petition.
+The exception is if you are applying for an H-1B visa as an entrepreneur, in which you will set up your own company with a board of directors or CEO and then have the company sponsor your H-1B petition.
 In all other cases, only your employer can file.
-The USCIS also allows the attorney or representative who has filed a G-28 notice of appearance on behalf of the employer to request for this service.
+The USCIS also allows the attorney or representative who has filed a G-28 notice of appearance on behalf of the employer to request this service.